D-module: Functoriality

 Because of this, much of the theory of D-modules is developed using the full power of homological algebra, in particular derived categories.

 Holonomic modules

 Holonomic modules over the Weyl algebra

 It can be shown that the Weyl algebra is a (left and right) Noetherian ring.
-Moreover, it is simple, that is to say, its only two-sided ideal are the zero ideal and the whole ring.
+Moreover, it is simple, that is to say, its only two-sided ideals are the zero ideal and the whole ring.
 These properties make the study of D-modules manageable.
 Notably, standard notions from commutative algebra such as Hilbert polynomial, multiplicity and length of modules carry over to D-modules.
 More precisely, DX is equipped with the Bernstein filtration, that is, the filtration such that FpAn(K) consists of K-linear combinations of differential operators xα∂β with |α| + |β| ≤ p (using multiindex notation).
 The associated graded ring is seen to be isomorphic to the polynomial ring in 2n indeterminates.
 In particular it is commutative.